How To Improve As Demonology Warlock — Dragonflight 10.2

-1. Wasting Cleave Cooldowns Too Early
+Not Wasting Cleave Cooldowns Too Early

 Remember that many of your single target cooldowns are also effective for dealing heavy cleave damage.
 For example, if you know the boss is going to summon a group of adds in 15 seconds, it is certainly worthwhile to hold on to cooldowns such as Demonic Strength or Grimoire: Felguard.
 Pairing off your cooldowns to the context of the fight is a very important part of maximizing your damage; players with high awareness of fight timers will have a much easier time.

-2. Overcapping Demonic Core
+Not Overcapping Demonic Core

 As we often have large numbers of Imps expiring at once, it is possible with good luck to quickly generate large numbers of Demonic Core stacks.
 If you are not ready for the influx of procs, you risk overcapping your stacks and losing precious Soul Shards.
 Once you reach 2 stacks of Demonic Core, you should be ready to spend stacks on Demonbolt quickly, as it is easy to quickly overcap from there.

-3. Not Moving During Instant Casts
+Moving During Instant Casts

-4. Failing to Set Up for Demonic Tyrant
+Setting Up for Demonic Tyrant

 Summon Demonic Tyrant is a cooldown that requires proper setup in advance, as you want to have the maximum amount of demons at the ready for the usage.
 Make sure you are anticipating the use of this cooldown, and how you can maximize your demon count in advance of it.

 Using Call Dreadstalkers on Cooldown

 Call Dreadstalkers is one of our most important abilities, particularly if you are playing with Demonic Calling.
 You will want to get your Dreadstalkers out as soon as possible, as any extra usages that you might get over the course of a fight results in a noticeable amount of extra damage.
 Keep a careful watch on this cooldown and be ready to use it immediately once it is ready.

-6. Poor Pet Control
+Correct Pet Control